Luis Arce: Withdrawal

+Post-presidency (2025–present)

+Arce's term ended on 8 November 2025 upon the inauguration of his successor, Rodrigo Paz.
+On 10 December 2025, Arce was arrested as part of a corruption investigation involving his tenure as economy minister during the Morales presidency.
+He was placed under pretrial detention in San Pedro prison for five months.

 Personal life

-Arce was married to Jéssica Mosqueira with whom he had three children; Luis Marcelo, Rafael Ernesto, and Camila Daniela.
+Arce was married to Jéssica Mosqueira, with whom he had three children; Luis Marcelo, Rafael Ernesto, and Camila Daniela.
 His second wife is Lourdes Brigida Durán Romero.
 She is the first First Lady of Bolivia to be the wife of the president since 2006.
-Evo Morales was never married, with his sister Esther Morales serving as First Lady, while Jeanine Áñez's husband Héctor Hernando Hincapié Carvajal served as the First Gentleman.
 Arce is fluent in English as well as Portuguese.